 Big Tech is researching ways to enter the payments market, and central banks around the world are creating virtual money to avoid being marginalized by the growing popularity of cryptocurrencies.
 One of the first moments of confrontation was the announcement of Facebook, which a few years tried to create a virtual currency with 25 other tech giants.

 Although the fierce political backlash repulsed this first attack causing the Facebook project to fail, the event has alarmed governments, and prompted them to act more quickly.

 The rush of the digital euro

-"Others will comply with this request if we don't," he said in mid-November Fabio Panetta, member of the Executive Board of the ECB, to MEPs.
-“You will have a crucial role as co-legislators in introducing a digital euro”.
+"Others will fulfill this request if we don't," he said in mid-November Fabio Panetta, member of the Executive Board of the ECB, to MEPs.
+"You will have a crucial role as co-legislators in introducing a digital euro."
 It was like the gun that starts a furious race.

 Doubts and worries

 The timetable, although tight, takes into account the negotiations that will be necessary between the states of the Eurozone and in the European Parliament.
 Now, the main concerns about the future of the digital euro relate to the privacy of transactions and the handling of daily payments.